About the Ellis Marsalis Center After-School and Summer Programs

 How to Register

-- Registration forms are available at the Center.
-To request a copy of the registration form, please visit us, call us at 504-940-3400 or email firstname.lastname@example.org.
+- Registration froms may also be printed and returned to email@example.com.
+You may also request a copy of the registration form by calling us at 504-940-3400 or email firstname.lastname@example.org.

 - Fill out one form per child, and submit it with the $30.00 registration fee in person at the Center.